top of page

 Skyline New York

-How can we use data and technology to assist with decision-making in health and healthcare delivery?
+How do we use data and technology to improve health and healthcare delivery?

 A central theme of my research is concerned with developing health informatics and data science tools as data-driven decision support for health and healthcare delivery.
 I am interested in outcome prediction, process optimization, and health communication.
 My research is funded by the NIH, AHRQ, and US-DOT.